Importance And Mission

 PTTEP accepts investment risks in oil and gas exploration, recognizing them as part of our core business.
 We also invest in businesses aligned with our strategies, balancing risks with potential returns and benefits for stakeholders.
 The example of Risk metrics and Limits aligned with Risk Appetite are set.

-• Exploration activity
+• Exploration budget

 • Country risk